albertobas/zk-connect-four/README.md

 ## About

-zk Connect Four is a zero-knowledge decentralized application that lets you play the game of Connect Four against a DQN agent-trained policy or against another user and generate and verify a zk-SNARK proof to validate that a user knows who won a valid game without revealing any information.
+zk Connect Four is a zero-knowledge decentralised application that lets you play the game of Connect Four against a DQN agent-trained policy or against another user and generate and verify a zk-SNARK proof to validate that a user knows who won a valid game without revealing any information.

 ## Technical details